emscripten-core/emsdk/README.md

 ### Installing from Source

 Instead of using the SDK, you can grab the code and dependencies yourself.
-This is a little more technical but lets you use the very latest development code.
+This is the preferred path on Linux, where the Emscripten SDK is currently not available.

 Get the following: